lmiksch/cocopaths/README.md

 1.

 ### CocoSim

+1. Write tests for verification
-1. Bug: Complementary domains must be separated by another domain
+2. Bug: Complementary domains must be separated by another domain --> Bug on Peppercornenumerator side
-2. Bug: Spacer length 0
-3. Difference between S = 0 and no spacers
-4. Write tests for verification

 ### CocoDesign